 Few of us excel in every dimension of emotional intelligence, but everyone is competent in at least a couple of dimensions.
 EQ experts maintain that everyone can grow their competency and develop the skills crucial to an agile workplace.

 Everything DiSC® Agile EQ™ is a new program that combines the personalized insights of DiSC with emotional intelligence development.
-Rather than some elusive quality you either have or you don’t, EQ is a skill—and like any skill, you get better with practice.
+Rather than some elusive quality either you have or you don’t, EQ is a skill—and like any skill, you get better with practice.
 Agile EQ puts less emphasis on diagnosis and theory, and more emphasis on giving people the tools they need to stretch beyond their own DiSC region.
 The assessment measures each participant’s comfort with eight EQ mindsets, and the 26-page profile (PDF) provides concrete steps to take to practice navigating outside their comfort zone.

 Agile EQ is practical and systematic in a world that’s often ambiguous.
 Not only that, but it’s highly personalized.
 The profile shows a participant’s EQ strengths along with “effort meters” showing how challenging each mindset is for that person.
 Two people may share a DiSC style but have very different effort meters, based on their EQ.